scottbarnesg/smart-sec-cam/README.md

    1. Run the script to create the camera systemd service: `cd scripts && ./create-streamer-service.sh`
    2. Run the camera manually: `./run.sh`.
 6. In the Web UI, you should see live video from that camera.

+## Contributors

+- @khlam for his help with Github Actions and building docker images